Teddies1/SC1015-Data-Science-Project/README.md

 Our Dataset: We have used the 2018 US Flights dataset, which is a comprehensive dataset containing more than 6 million rows and 13 columns representing different features.

+Data Prep:

-Data Prep: Since our dataset was so large, we had to decide on the most useful information to extract from this dataset.
+Since our dataset was so large, we had to decide on the most useful information to extract from this dataset.
 We found that there were multiple missing values, so we removed these missing values from the dataset.
 Further, we encoded the categorical variables like Airport name, Air carrier etc as indexed numbers, and created a dictionmary mapping these unique indexes to the string names, for future reference.

 Exploratory Data Analysis:

-Now that we had cleaned our dataset, we were ready to do some basic exploration on the dataset
+Now that we had cleaned our dataset, we were ready to do some basic exploration on the dataset.
 At this point, we tried finding the correlations between different features, remopved outliers in the departure delays, studied the correlation between departure delays and arrival delays, and created histograms to study airports and airlines with highest delays.
 From our analysis, we concluded that [NAS_DELAY, LATE_AIRCRAFT_DELAY, ORIG, DEST, OP_CARRIER, CARRIER_DELAY] had the highest correlations with the departure delay.
 So, we'll be using these columns as the features for our prediction task.

 Machine Learning: